 Can a request be rejected for being "overboard" or for lacking specificity?

 No. As long as the person making the request provides enough information for ISU to identify the records, ISU is obligated to furnish copies or allow the inspection of the records requested.
-However, a fee may be access if it takes ISU more than 2 labor hours to gather all of the documents.
+However, a fee may be assessed if it takes ISU more than 2 labor hours to gather all of the documents.

 Is the University required to create records that do not exist in order to comply with a public request?

 No. In response to a public request, we are only responsible for providing existing documents and records that are maintained by the University.

 "…The intent of the law is that all records maintained by state and local government entities be available for public access and copying.
 At the same time, the Legislature recognized the need to balance this policy of openness against the equally important need for privacy of certain information provided by citizens and businesses that is necessary for the conduct of the government’s business.1 This balance is contained in Idaho Code § 74-102, which states that 'all public records in Idaho are open at all reasonable times for inspection except as otherwise expressly provided by statute.'"
 (Wasden, Lawrence, (July 2018), Office of the Attorney General Idaho Public Records Law Manual Idaho Code §§ 74-101 through 74-126, p.1,

 The Office of the Attorney General - Idaho Public Records Law Manual is available at: